To be issued a residence card, you must go to the police in the place where you live. You have to book an appointment in advance.

 Examples of valid identification are:

-The bank can ask for more documentation of your identity before they are able to give you a bank account.
+The bank may ask for additional valid identification documents, or further documentation of your identity, before they are able to give you a bank account.
 This is because they have to be certain of who you are.

 You must remember to apply for a renewal of your residence permit from Norway.
 It is a requirement that you submit your application for renewal to Norway's police in person.
 If you have travelled from Norway and are abroad when your permit expires, your application will usually not be processed.
 This applies if you have been granted a residence permit after applying for protection (asylum) in Norway.